arkency/posts/posts/2021-02-09-testing-responses-from-http-apis-with-cursor-based-pagination-and-webmock.md

 ### Protip from [Szymon](https://blog.arkency.com/authors/szymon-fiedler/)

 You can use [Request callbacks](https://github.com/bblimke/webmock#request-callbacks) to reach zen in web mocking.
-No need to mess `curl` when you can print all the request and response data with use of _Webmock_.
+No need to mess with `curl` when you can print all the request and response data using _Webmock_.
 Please remember to enable real requests to get what you want.